YuriiFormer: A Suite of Nesterov-Accelerated Transformers: Related work

 \section{Related work}

 Our work sits at the intersection of dynamical-systems views of deep networks, variational analyses of attention, and optimization-based interpretations of transformers.

 \paragraph{Dynamical systems and splitting views.} Interpreting deep networks as discretizations of continuous-time dynamics goes back to viewing residual networks as ODE/PDE solvers and optimal control problems~\citep{weinan2017proposal,haber2017stable,chen2018neural}.
 Within this perspective, transformer architectures have been modeled as multi-particle dynamical systems, where attention and feed-forward layers arise as diffusion and convection terms in a convection--diffusion equation, and standard transformer blocks correspond to Lie--Trotter splitting schemes~\citep{LuLiHe19}.
 Alternative splitting schemes and depth-wise evolution operators have been used to redesign transformer layers and improve parameter efficiency~\citep{dutta2021redesigning}.
-Momentum-based dynamics have also been used to design new neural architectures: \citet{wang2022momentum} develop a framework for integrating heavy-ball-type momentum into RNNs, neural ODEs, and efficient (linear) transformer attention mechanisms.
-These works motivate our use of splitting schemes, but we focus explicitly on viewing standard GPT-style blocks as discrete-time optimization algorithms for a composite objective.
+Momentum-based dynamics have also been used to design new neural architectures; see e.g., \cite{rusch2021coupled} for RNNs and~\cite{momentumresnets} for ResNets, as well as \citet{wang2022momentum} for a synthesis.
+Unlike these previous lines of work, we focus explicitly on viewing standard GPT-style blocks as discrete-time optimization algorithms for a composite objective.

 \paragraph{Variational and energy-based views of attention.} Several works endow attention with an explicit variational or energy-based structure, often through interacting-particle models of token dynamics and their mean-field limits~\citep{bruno2025emergence,bruno2025multiscale,chen2025critical,chen2025quantitative,chen2025clustering,criscitiello2024synchronization,geshkovski2024dynamic,geshkovski2024emergence,geshkovski2025mathematical,karagodin2025normalization,andrew25}.
 In a related line, energy-based formulations design explicit energies over token configurations and view the forward pass as (discretized) gradient descent on these energies~\citep{hoover2023energytransformer}.
 Our interaction-energy viewpoint is broadly related to this line of work, but we pair it with a complementary potential energy for MLPs to obtain a composite objective tailored to full GPT-style transformer blocks.